Defining a new era of workplaces

 These were words shared by Matt Blowers, our chief operating officer for Global Fit Out, as he swapped interview chair for Zoom call on 26 January in a thought-provoking discussion with WIRED magazine to define a new future for the workplace.

-The virtual event was the first of three events in our new ‘Sustainable Spaces’ series, and addressed key findings from our latest research paper, ‘The power of place’.
+The virtual event was the first of three events in our new ‘Sustainable Spaces’ series, and addressed key findings from our research paper, ‘The power of place’.
 Our findings clearly indicate that achieving the right blend between remote working, technology and high-quality space is key for organisations.
 This virtual fireside chat gave Matt and WIRED editor, Greg Williams a chance to put a spotlight on the opportunities to harness technology to help revolutionise workspaces.

 As we emerge from a global health emergency, there is an exciting opportunity to build a better future.
 What the new normal looks like for businesses and their employees is one of the key questions facing all organisations.
 It’s unthinkable that we’ll return to the same inflexible work schedules and office buildings one day – so what the workplace of the near future looks like is still very much up for debate.